Sintx Technologies Inc. (NASDAQ:SINT): A Stocks With Stellar Fundamentals?

 Sintx Technologies Inc. (SINT) Fundamentals that are to be considered.

 When analyzing a stock, the first fundamental thing to take into account is the balance sheet.
 How healthy the balance sheet of a company is will determine if the company will be able to carry out all its financial and non-financial obligations and also keep the faith of its investors.
-For SINT, the company has in raw cash 1.79 million on their books with 0.37 million currently as liabilities.
+For SINT, the company has in raw cash 8.22 million on their books with 0.38 million currently as liabilities.
 How the trend is over time is what investors should be concerned about.
-The company has a healthy balance sheet as their debt profile has been on a decline.
-In terms of their assets, the company currently has 4063000 million total, with 2066000 million as their total liabilities.
+The company has a healthy balance sheet as their debt profile has been on an incline.
+In terms of their assets, the company currently has 10990000 million total, with 2363000 million as their total liabilities.

 Having a look at the company’s valuation, the company is expected to record -41.14 total earnings per share during the next fiscal year.
 It is very important though to remember that the importance of trend far outweighs that of outlook.
 This analysis has been great and getting further updates on SINT sounds very interesting.